 The 47th GST Council meeting was held on the 28th and 29th of June 2022 in Chandigarh.
 Union Finance Minister Smt.
 Nirmala Sitharaman led the meeting while the Union Minister of State for Finance Shri Pankaj Choudhary, alongside Finance Ministers from all States and Union Territories attended the discussion.
 The meeting mainly covered the topics of taxation.

-Coinciding with the 5th anniversary of GST Implementation, the 47th GST Council meeting held a major significance with reference to key decisions taken.
-The aim of this session was to simplify the taxation system, rationalize tax rates, and improve the prior steps taken to ease adherence.
-All of this was done to make the system more friendly and efficient.
+Moreover, coinciding with the 5th anniversary of GST implementation, the 47th GST Council meeting held major significance regarding key decisions taken.
+Additionally, the session aimed to simplify the taxation system, rationalize tax rates, and improve previous measures to enhance compliance.
+Consequently, all of this was done to make the system more user-friendly and efficient.

 Highlights of the 47th GST Council Meeting